Shubham-1417/ip/AI.md

 ## Week 2 – Level‑5
 Refactored to use ArrayList for dynamic task management:
 - Replaced fixed-size array with `ArrayList<Task>`
+- Added input validation and error handling for all commands
+- Maintained V's theatrical style in all responses

+## Week 2 – Level‑6
+Implemented enums for better code organization and type safety:
+- Created `CommandType` enum for command parsing
+- Added `TaskType` enum for task categorization
+- Implemented `TaskStatus` enum for task state management
+- Refactored command parsing to use enums
+- Improved code maintainability and type safety
+- Added comprehensive error handling for invalid commands
+- Maintained V's theatrical personality in all responses
 - Removed MAX_TASKS limitation
 - Updated all task operations to use ArrayList methods
 - Added proper error handling for empty lists
-- Maintained V's theatrical responses throughout
 - Improved task counting with proper pluralization
 - Added more descriptive error messages

-AI Usage: Used AI to help refactor the code from array to ArrayList.
-Manually implemented all logic and verified behavior.
+AI Usage: Used AI to help design the enum structure and generate V's dramatic responses.
+Manually implemented the enum logic and integrated it with the existing codebase.

-## Week 2 – Level‑6
 Added delete functionality and improved user experience:
 - Implemented 'delete' command to remove tasks
 - Added proper task renumbering after deletion